 Also, I only ended up treating Missy with the oral chemo for those first 2 weeks.
 That’s after consulting with Dr. Loops.

 Missy’s taking several homeopathic remedies now, along with one traditional anti-seizure medication.
 You can read more about those topics under “Related Reading” mentioned below.

 Have you had to deal with cancer in your dogs?
 Which approach did you end up taking?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!